 Go back to the last several months this year and make an analysis of your spending.

 If the goal is to spend less money, start with where you were spending more, and then make the cut.
 It helps if you keep a spending journal or record your expenses through a budgeting app.

 If not, just have an honest conversation with yourself and acknowledge your weakness.
 Did you spend too much on fashion, entertainment, subscriptions you rarely even use, lavish vacation, electronics?

 If you feel like you spent too much on some of these areas or feel that you can slash off spending by 10-20%, then you should be able to free up a good amount of money you can use elsewhere.

-Once you’ve determine which areas you can spend less next year, zero in on a specific amount.
+Once you’ve determined which areas you can spend less on next year, zero in on a specific amount.
 This will serve as your motivation and benchmark for progress.

-For instance, you can trim down entertainment expenses by $50 if you opt to work on your side hustles during the weekend and cut down time you spend on cinemas and restaurant dinners.
+For instance, you can trim down entertainment expenses by $50 if you opt to work on your side hustles during the weekend and cut the downtime you spend on cinemas and restaurant dinners.
 Sure, it’s going to feel different at first, but face your spending demons and crush them with something you can do more productively.